AlayaNetwork/alaya-devdocs/website/docs/Solidity_Contract_security.md

 #### Use the Checks-Effects-Interactions Pattern

-Most functions will first perform some checks (who called the function, are the arguments in range, did they send enough Ether, does the person have tokens, etc.).
+Most functions will first perform some checks (who called the function, are the arguments in range, did they send enough ATP/LAT, does the person have tokens, etc.).
 These checks should be done first.

 As the second step, if all checks passed, effects to the state variables of the current contract should be made.
 Interaction with other contracts should be the very last step in any function.